KarunaduVoices/Voices-Of-Karunadu/README.md

 Follow the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install Git on your computer.
 Also follow this [guide](https://realpython.com/installing-python/) to install Python **VERSION 3.9** if you haven't already.
 Using other versions of Python may result in dependency conflicts.

-### Install ffmpeg

-Follow the instructions [here](https://www.hostinger.com/tutorials/how-to-install-ffmpeg) to install ffmpeg on your computer.

-### Install sox

-Follow the instructions [here](https://www.tutorialexample.com/a-step-guide-to-install-sox-sound-exchange-on-windows-10-python-tutorial/) to install sox and add it to your Windows path environment.

 ### Clone AICoverGen repository